LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion1D.md

 # ----------------------------------------------------------------------- #
 ```

 As initial condition, a Gaussian temperature distribution along the $x$-direction is defined, assuming a certain width $\sigma$ and its peak at the middle of the profile.
 The initial temperature distribution is assigned to an individual temperature field for each numerical sceheme.
-The temperature is not stored for each time step, but overwritten within the time loop.
+The temperature is overwritten at each time step; it is not stored throughout the time loop.

 ```Julia
 # Initial condition ----------------------------------------------------- #